MartinThoma/cfg_load/README.md

 * Every key `[something]_cfg_path` will trigger `cfg_load` to search for another config file and append it at `[something]`.
 By this way you can define configuration files recursively.
-* If an environment variable with the same name as a config key exists, the take the value of the environment variable

 ## Development